 Fortunately, cleaning your flat iron and restoring its original effectiveness is easy.
 It doesn’t matter whether your iron’s plates are made of ceramic, tourmaline or whatever – these tips tell you how to clean a flat iron, no matter what it’s made of.

 Any material that works as a hot surface for straightening hair can be cleaned with the following method.

-- Turn of and unplug the flat iron immediately after use.
+1. Turn off and unplug the flat iron immediately after use.
 Put it on a heat-resistant surface – I have a glass counter saver on top of the dresser in my bedroom for hot tools.
-Let it cool down until it’s still slightly warm, but very comfortable to touch.
+Let it cool down until it’s still slightly warm, but definitely comfortable to touch.

 If water isn’t working, you can use alcohol to remove the baked-on grime.
 Some people will tell you that you must use a product marketed for cleaning hair styling tools, but the main ingredient in those products is simple alcohol, which is all you really need.